-- The MILA National Health Plan Summary Annual Report, which summarizes MILA's 2013 annual financial filing with the government. - The Summary of Material Modifications for 2014, which outlines the significant changes/clarifications in the Plan's benefits adopted during 2014. - Grandfathered Health Plan Notice. - An Annual Notice of certain benefits offered by MILA, as required by the Women's Health and Cancer Rights Act of 1998. - Important Reminders . - MILA Privacy Notice.
+- The MILA National Health Plan Summary Annual Report, which summarizes MILA's 2014 annual financial filing with the government. - The Summary of Material Modifications for 2015, which outlines the significant changes/clarifications in the Plan's benefits adopted during 2015. - Grandfathered Health Plan Notice. - Important Reminders. - Information for Medicare Eligible MILA Retirees - An Annual Notice of certain benefits offered by MILA, as required by the Women's Health and Cancer Rights Act of 1998. - MILA Privacy Notice.